akaligo/akaligo.github.io/_pages/nea.md

 ## Additional Support

-I hope this brief guide prove useful.
+I hope this brief guide will prove useful.
 You may still have some questions about hotels, day trips around Bangkok, or trips to other parts of Thailand.
 If you have such questions, want to plan something before or after the conference, or just want to say hello, please don't hesitate to write me: brad@thailandetcetera.com.
 I'm always happy to connect with visitors to Thailand.